 Passing an online exam will be required to earn continuing education credit, where applicable.

 Live Webinars allow presenter and participant interaction.
 The exam and course evaluation for these courses must be completed within 7 days of the event.

 On-demand courses include texts, video and audio recordings of live webinars, and multimedia formats.
 The exam and course evaluation for on-demand courses must be completed within 30 days of course registration.

 To participate in the course, complete the exam, and earn continuing education credit (where applicable), you must be a OccupationalTherapy.com member.

 OccupationalTherapy.com is committed to providing equal opportunities in accordance with all applicable laws.
 If you are in need of a disability-related accommodation, please contact email@example.com.
 We will review your request and respond in a timely manner.
 Please note that we will require a minimum of 2 weeks to provide a reasonable accommodation for your request.

 Visit our Contact us page or give us a call if you have questions.

 American Occupational Therapy Association

-OccupationalTherapy.com is an approved CE provider #7659 by the American Occupational Therapy Association (AOTA).
-This course is offered for 0.1 CEUs (Introductory level, Category 3: Professional Issues - Administration & Management Area).
+OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
+This distance learning - independent course is offered at 0.1 CEUs (Introductory level, Category 3: Professional Issues - Administration & Management Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.